-Does your child have physical literacy?
+Is your child physically literate?
 Should you care?
 If you want your child to have the best opportunities in life, then yes.

-And physical literacy isn’t something just for jocks.
-These are skills that are essential for all kids.
+Physical literacy isn’t something just for “jocks” who like sports.
+It’s essential for all kids.
 If you want your child to be active, healthy and successful, physical literacy will provide the foundation for all of it.
-For example, check out what Yahoo’s ex-CEO Jeff Mallett says about children’s physical activity and success.
+Yahoo’s ex-CEO Jeff Mallett is one of many parents who sees a connection between children’s physical activity and general success in life.

 The language of movement

 Physical literacy is like learning a second language.
-The older you are when you learn, the more difficult it is and the less confident you are using your second language.
-Anyone who has learned French or another language from a book can relate to this.
-Just think how uncomfortable you are speaking that second language in public.
-The key is to make sure kids develop physical literacy when they are young, otherwise they may feel awkward for the rest of their lives and close the door on any sort of physical activity.
+The older you are when you learn, the more difficult it is and the less confident you are using it in public.
+Anyone who has learned a second language can relate to this.
+Similarly, with physical literacy, the key is to make sure kids develop physical literacy when they are young, otherwise they may lack the confidence to participate in any sort of physical activity for the rest of their lives.